 Bean origin will affect the intensity and acidity levels.
 A darker roast will bring out more bitterness.
 Grinding finer or coarser will change how quickly water passes through the grounds during extraction.
 Dosage affects how much flavor compounds are released.
 And lastly, extraction time controls how much liquid you get from each shot.

 Espresso is a coffee-lovers delight, delivering a bold, rich taste that’s sure to satisfy.
-But did you know that espresso can also bring some great health benefits?
+But did you know that it can also bring some great health benefits?
 From antioxidant properties to improved focus and mental alertness, this popular beverage could actually be good for you!
-It appears that when consumed in moderation, espresso may provide some impressive health benefits.
+It appears that when consumed in moderation, it may provide some impressive health benefits.

 The first benefit of drinking espresso is its antioxidant content.
 Antioxidants can help reduce inflammation and oxidative stress within the body.
 These two elements are linked to chronic diseases such as cancer and heart disease.
 Espresso is also packed with minerals such as magnesium and potassium.
 These two minerals keep muscles strong and bones healthy.
 It may seem like a no-brainer to drink coffee on a regular basis.
 However, many people have not considered all of the benefits that are included in a daily cup of joe.
 Coffee has been shown to improve memory and concentration.